 Within this scholarship program, master students with a specialization in the areas of Microwave Engineering, RF Electronics, Data Converters, Antennas and Signal Processing for millimeter wave wireless communications and radar systems are supported.

-The first NXP scholarships were awarded in September 2020 to a group of first year master’s students at TU/e’s Department of Electrical Engineering .
-In 2021, a new group of first year master’s students funded through the NXP foundation, and a selection of them were also funded for their second year of master studies.
+The first NXP scholarships were awarded in September 2020 to a group of first year master’s students at TU/e’s Department of Electrical Engineering.
+There has been 3 generations of first year master’s students funded through the NXP foundation, and a selection of them were also funded for their second year of master studies.

-It is with pleasure that we announce that once again, for the 2022 scholarship round, there are 10 available scholarships for first year master’s students.
+It is with pleasure that we announce a fourth generation of scholarship are available for the 2023 scholarship round, with 10 available scholarships for first year master’s students.

 Who can apply